zyf0717/zyf0717.github.io/_posts/2020-05-23-remotely-accessing-jupyter.markdown

 $ ssh -CNL localhost:8888:localhost:8888 pi@192.168.86.100
 ```

-This port forwarding command allows me to access the Jupyter server created in the Pi system in step 2, by binding a local port to the remote system’s port (both 8888 in this case).
+This port forwarding command allows me to access the Jupyter server created in the Pi system in Step 2, by binding a local port to the remote system’s port (both 8888 in this case).

 This command should remain running until the Jupyter session is over.

-## 4. Opening Jupyter
+## Step 4: Opening Jupyter

-Minimize all the open terminals, open a browser, and go to `https://localhost:8888`.
-Enter the password created in step 1, and the Jupyter environment loads thereafter.
+Minimize the two opened terminals, open a browser, and go to `https://localhost:8888`.
+Use the password created in Step 1 to authenticate, and the Jupyter environment loads thereafter.

 ![Remote Jupyter terminal](https://zyf0717.github.io/assets/images/pi-jupyter-terminal.png)

 Voilà!